 Findings: Effects of Cannabis on Neurofibromatosis

 Cannabis has been found to have anti-tumor efforts, which suggests it may be helpful in limiting the development and growth of tumors caused by neurofibromatosis.
-One study found that two children with neurofibromatosis 1 saw their tumors clearly regress during a three-year period where no conventional treatment was used but cannabis was consumed via inhalation (Foroughi, Hendson, Sargent & Steinbok, 2011).
-Two major cannabinoids found in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), have shown to be beneficial for inhibiting tumors.
-CBD has demonstrated that by activating the CB1 and CB2 receptors, it inhibits tumor cell viability, invasion, spreading and growth (McAllister, Soroceanu & Desprez, 2015).
-One study found that both THC and CBD have antitumor effects, but that CBD is the most potent inhibitor (Ligresti, et al., 2006).
+One study found that two children with neurofibromatosis had their tumors clearly regress during a three-year period where no conventional treatment was used but cannabis was consumed via inhalation (Foroughi, Hendson, Sargent & Steinbok, 2011).
+Cannabinoids found in cannabis have shown to be beneficial for inhibiting tumors by limiting the growth and even killed cancerous cells in animal trials (Hernan Perez de la Ossa, et al., 2013).

-Cannabis can help those with neurofibromatosis manage pain.
-Cannabis has demonstrated the ability to significantly lower pain, even showning it can help curtail pain that has proven refractory to other treatments (Boychuck, Goddard, Mauro & Orellana, 2015) (Wallace, et al., 2015) (Lynch & Campbell, 2011).
+Cannabis may also be able to help those with neurofibromatosis manage pain.
+Even low doses of cannabis has demonstrated the ability to significantly lower pain, even showing it can help curtail pain that has proven refractory to other treatments (Wilsey, et al., 2013).
 Cannabis use has been found to be prevalent among the chronic pain population, with improvements in pain, sleep and mood being the most frequently reported reasons for use (Ware, et al., 2003).
-THC and CBD have shown to help in the management of pain.
-They activate the CB1 and CB2 receptors, which regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).
+Cannabinoids interact with the endocannabinoid system’s CB1 and CB2 receptors to help regulate the release of neurotransmitter and central nervous system immune cells to manage pain levels (Woodhams, Sagar, Burston & Chapman, 2015).

 States That Have Approved Medical Marijuana for Neurofibromatosis